mjyc/robosysdev-notes/athome/challenges.md

   - the simulators do not serve the purpose they are designed for
     - inaccuracy - the gap between simulation and reality is too big
     - setting up and running experiments in simulation is too cumbersome
-  - real-world testings take too long time
+  - real-world testings take too much time
   - designing the testing cases that cover the specs "just enough" is an art
     - the team often misses the important test cases or not test the important cases thoroughly enough